 Herbicide Product/A (lb ai/A) Weed Location When to Apply Remarks and Paragraphs Aquamaster Glypro Rodeo (glyphosate) 1 to 1.5 gal/100 gal 1.3 to 1.9 fl oz/gal water of a 4 lb/gal conc.
 (1 to 1.5% conc.)
 Drainage and aquatic sites.
+July to early September.
 Use only registered 4 lb ae/gal glyphosate formulations.
 Apply with an NIS approved for use in aquatic sites at 0.75% v/v.
 Control seedlings using a 2,4-D formulation labeled for use near water.
 Biological control agents have been introduced for control.
-A4-6 A17 Q3 T19 X1 Garlon 3A (triclopyr) 1 to 3 gal/100 gal water (3 to 9) Plowering in the State of the S Minimize overspray to open water especially application along shore of flowing water.
+A4-6 A17 Q3 T19 X1 Garlon 3A (triclopyr) 1 to 3 gal/100 gal water (3 to 9) main Ray 2) Residence of resi of Auto 1 aproblem the pigter floor 10 aproblem Minimize overspray to open water especially application along shore of flowing water.
 Does not affect cattail or desirable grass species.
 T19 Habitat (imazapyr) 1 pt (0.25) Plants actively growing.
-Application can be made by federal or state agency personnel trained in aquatic pest control.
+Can be applied only by federal or state agency personnel trained in aquatic pest control.
 Will injure cattail.
 T19